-The University does not unlawfully discriminate in its admissions or educational policies on the basis of race, age, color, religion, disability, sexual orientation, gender, or national and ethnic origin.

-Admission to the University is limited to individuals with convictions, goals, and objectives consistent with the mission of the University.
+In essence, the University does not unlawfully discriminate in its admissions or educational policies on the basis of race, age, color, religion, disability, sexual orientation, gender, or national and ethnic origin.
+Admission to the University is limited to individuals with convictions, goals, and objectives consistent with the statement of faith and the mission of the University.